 Subitizing with Fingers for Preschoolers

-Subitizing with fingers encourages our preschoolers to learn how to mentally represent a value on their fingers and recognize that same finger pattern on others.
+Subitizing with fingers encourages our preschoolers to learn how to mentally represent a value on their fingers.
+They can then recognize that same finger pattern on others.
 Additionally, it helps students later learn how to count on from a number.

-Counting with fingers has often viewed as a poor strategy but young children need that concrete learning foundation to solidify number sense.
+Counting with fingers has often been viewed as a poor strategy.
+But young children need that concrete learning foundation to solidify number sense!
 According to Stanford professor, Jo Boaler, “Discouraging students from using their fingers to count is essentially a way of halting their mathematical development.”

 Subitizing with Tally Marks for Preschoolers